paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 1988—Subsec. (b)(1)(A).
 Pub.
 L. 100–690 inserted “(or, if greater, in the case of a return filed under section 6050I, 10 percent of the taxable income derived from the transaction)” after “reported”.

+#### Effective Date of 2018 Amendment
+Amendment by section 101(f)(2) of Pub.
+L. 115–141 effective as if included in the provision of the Protecting Americans from Tax Hikes Act of 2015, div.
+Q of Pub.
+L. 114–113, to which such amendment relates, see section 101(s) of Pub.
+L. 115–141, set out as a note under [section 24 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-24).

+#### Effective Date of 2017 Amendment
+Amendment by Pub.
+L. 115–97 applicable to taxable years beginning after Dec.
+31, 2017, see section 11002(e) of Pub.
+L. 115–97, set out as a note under [section 1 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-1).

 #### Effective Date of 2015 Amendment
 Amendment by Pub.
 L. 114–113 applicable to returns required to be filed, and payee statements required to be provided, after Dec.
 31, 2016, see section 202(e) of Pub.
 L. 114–113, set out as a note under [section 6045 of this title](./chapter-061-information-and-returns.md#section-6045).

 Pub.
 L. 114–27, title VIII, § 806(f), June 29, 2015, 129 Stat.
 418, provided that: “The amendments made by this section [amending this section and [section 6722 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6722)] shall apply with respect to returns and statements required to be filed after December 31, 2015.”

 #### Effective Date of 2014 Amendment
 Amendment by Pub.
-L. 113–295 applicable to returns required to be filed after Dec.
+L. 113–295 applicable to returns required to be filed, and statements required to be furnished, after Dec.
 31, 2014, see section 208(h) of Pub.
 L. 113–295, set out as a note under [section 6651 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6651).

 #### Effective Date of 2010 Amendment
 Pub.
 L. 111–240, title II, § 2102(h), Sept.
 27, 2010, 124 Stat.
 2564, as amended by Pub.
 L. 113–295, div.
 A, title II, § 207(a)(1), Dec.
 19, 2014, 128 Stat.
 4027, provided that: “The amendments made by this section [amending this section and [section 6722 of this title](./chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md#section-6722)] shall apply with respect to information returns required to be filed, and payee statements required to be furnished, on or after January 1, 2011.”